sedlatschek/werkbank/README.md

   - button in table row to open remote url in browser
 - add keybindings/shortcuts
 - add screenshots of application once it is finished
-- only allow one instance of werkbank to run
 - Module parse error Unexpected character '�'

 ## Development